 These are all reasons why 3M chose to get a pulse on how people feel about science.
 We know science can improve lives and that we all have something to gain—from society in general, to individual countries and future generations.
 But if everyday citizens don’t see that, it doesn’t matter what we in the science community believe.
 Understanding how science is perceived is an important first step to having an informed conversation about this important topic.

 You can access The State of Science Index data to see attitudes to science and we invite you to explore insights country-by-country through our explorer tool.
 We hope you’ll share and discuss the research.
 What do you think they mean to science today and in the future?
 View the 2018 survey explorer.
 For an overview of the combined global results, download our 2018 pdf here (17.94 MB).

 3M’s State of Science Index presents original, independent and nationally representative research conducted in 14 countries among the general population.
 It is one of the largest, most global studies to explore attitudes to science in recent years, and enables 3M to track and benchmark shifts in attitudes about science over time, using this first year as a baseline.
 Data from this research can be viewed as a 14-country, global average, or individually by country.
 At the 95 percent confidence level, the margin of error is +/- 0.83 percentage points at the global level and +/- 3.1 percentage points for each individual country.
 About 1,000 respondents in each of the 14 countries participated in this survey.

 Is the world united in a singular view of science?

 All over the world, people are intrigued by the idea of science.
-They recognize and appreciate how science impacts the world on a global scale, and 90 percent say that when they hear the word “science” they feel hopeful versus discouraged (10 percent).
-But when you dig a little deeper, a more complex story emerges: 38 percent say their lives would not be much different if science didn’t exist, and about a third fall into the science skeptics camp.
+They recognise and appreciate how science impacts the world on a global scale, and 90 percent say that when they hear the word “science” they feel hopeful versus discouraged (10 percent).
+But when you dig a little deeper, a more complex story emerges: 38 percent say their lives would not be much different if science didn’t exist, and about a third fall into the science sceptics camp.